Here is another wiki style entry to go along side the general information post. As more information comes out, I will update this post.

 - Date Effective: From April 2011 but current handsets are not eligible.

-- Eligible Handsets: All handsets that originally go on sale from April 1, 2011, which is effectively the "summer models" to be released in June 2011.
+All handsets that originally go on sale from April 1, 2011, which is effectively the "summer models" to be released in June 2011.
+All phones sold since April 1, 2011 except the iPhone.

 - Ineligible Handsets: Every handset sold prior to the release of the summer 2011 models.